Platform engineering on Google Cloud —

 credentials:

-- env: STRIPE_API_KEY
+- env: DB_PASSWORD

-secret: stripe-api-key
+secret: projects/my-secrets-project/secrets/payments-db-password

 exposure: